Filochet/secbench/doc/tutorials/using_scopes.md

 ```

 to load the settings before starting your acquisitions.
 You may also use an
-absolute path, eg. `C:\Users\experience-1.dfl` but don't forger to use the
+absolute path, eg. `C:\Users\experience-1.dfl` but don't forget to use the
 `r`-string syntax to escape the `\` characters of the Windows path:

 ```python